Diego Eli

-Diego Eli Moreira (迪高; born 4 September 1988) is a professional footballer who currently plays as a defensive midfielder for Hong Kong Premier League club Lee Man.
-Born in Brazil, he represents the Hong Kong national team.
+Diego Eli Moreira (迪高; born 4 September 1988) is a professional footballer who currently plays as a defensive midfielder for Hong Kong Premier League club Kowloon City.
+Born in Brazil, he plays for the Hong Kong national team.

 Club career

-After playing for a number of clubs in Brazil, Diego signed for Tuen Mun of Hong Kong First Division in 2012.
+After playing for several clubs in Brazil, Diego signed for Tuen Mun of Hong Kong First Division in 2012.
 In the following season, he signed with fellow Hong Kong First Division club Eastern on a free transfer.

 On 1 June 2021, after staying at Eastern for 8 years, Diego signed for Lee Man.

+On 18 July 2024, Diego joined Kowloon City.

+On 1 September 2024, Diego scored against Tai Po on his debut for Kowloon City.

 International career

 On 22 December 2019, after staying in Hong Kong for seven years, Diego confirmed that he had received his HKSAR passport, making him eligible to represent Hong Kong internationally.

 On 17 May 2021, Diego received his first call-up alongside 2 teammates from Eastern to the Hong Kong national football team to play against Iran, Iraq and Bahrain for the 2022 World Cup qualifiers.
+On 3 June 2021, Diego made his international debut for Hong Kong against Iran.